Testing gravitational physics by combining DESI DR1 and weak lensing datasets using the E_G estimator: Abstract

 \section{Abstract}

 The action of gravitational physics across space-time creates observable signatures in the behaviour of light and matter.
-We perform combined-probe studies using data from the Baryon Oscillation Spectroscopic Survey (BOSS) and Dark Energy Spectroscopic Instrument survey Data Release 1 (DESI-DR1), in combination with three existing weak lensing surveys, to test and constrain General Relativity (GR) in the context of the standard model of cosmology ($\Lambda$CDM).
+We perform combined-probe studies using data from the Baryon Oscillation Spectroscopic Survey (BOSS) and Dark Energy Spectroscopic Instrument survey Data Release 1 (DESI-DR1), in combination with three existing weak lensing surveys, the Kilo-Degree Survey (KiDS), the Dark Energy Survey (DES), and the Hyper Suprime-Cam Survey (HSC), to test and constrain General Relativity (GR) in the context of the standard model of cosmology ($\Lambda$CDM).
 We focus on measuring the gravitational estimator statistic, $E_G$, which describes the relative amplitudes of weak gravitational lensing and galaxy velocities induced by a common set of overdensities.
 By comparing our amplitude measurements with their predicted scale- and redshift-dependence within the GR+$\Lambda$CDM model, we demonstrate that our results are consistent with the predictions of the \textit{Planck} cosmology.
 The redshift span of the DESI dataset allows us to perform these $E_G$ measurements at the highest redshifts achieved to date, $z \approx 1$. \\[1em] \textit{Keywords:} Cosmology, Large-Scale Structure, Weak Gravitational Lensing